A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity

-Prominent examples of Bayesian estimators for RDDs include \cite{chib2023nonparametric}, who estimate the response curves with global splines where observations are weighted by their distance to the cutoff; \cite{karabatsos2015bayesian}, who propose approximating the conditional expectations by an infinite mixture of normals; and \cite{branson2019nonparametric}, who propose a Gaussian process prior for the expectations, in which observations are also weighted by their distance to the cutoff.
-All of these methods consist of global approximations of the outcome curves, while in some cases emphasizing units near the cutoff to obtain better predictions in that region.
-Although in principle these methods could perform CATE estimation, none of these papers evaluate performance that way.
-Moreover, the steep computational demands of these approaches make thorough comparisons infeasible.
+A prominent recent example of a Bayesian estimator for RDDs is \cite{chib2023nonparametric}, who estimate the response curves with global splines where observations are weighted by their distance to the cutoff.
+However, the assumptions underlying this model permit ATE estimation, but not CATE estimation.

+Two other notable works are \cite{karabatsos2015bayesian}, who propose approximating the conditional expectations by an infinite mixture of normals and \cite{branson2019nonparametric}, who propose a Gaussian process prior for the expectations.
+While these approaches could perform CATE estimation in principle, these authors do not evaluate their models on CATE estimation (focusing instead on the ATE).
+Moreover, their steep computational demands make thorough CATE comparisons infeasible for larger sample sizes (which are necessary for effective CATE estimation in practice).

+Other related Bayesian work includes \cite{sugasawa2023hierarchical} and \cite{tao2025bayesian}, who propose Bayesian hierarchical models for heterogeneous effect estimation, where a local linear and a Gaussian process regression (respectively) are considered for each subgroup.
+These methods require \textit{a priori} knowledge of the subgroups that define heterogeneity and rely on restrictive parametric assumptions.
+In contrast, adapting BART to the RDD context allows us to learn effect heterogeneity in a data-driven manner for more complex response surfaces.